 With family law matters, tensions and emotions always run high.
 For this reason, it’s fairly common for one or both parties to disagree with the observations or recommendations of the Family Report.

 In instances such as this, it’s important to understand that the Family Report itself is not legally binding, and a judge can deviate from its recommendations.
 The court views the Family Report as an opinion and it is at the discretion of the particular Judge to decide how much weight to attach to it.

 If you dispute the findings of the report, and your case goes to Trial, you can ask for the report writer to be called as a witness in the trial.
 That way, they are open for cross-examination on their findings.

-There are also a couple of avenues you can use to make an official complaint about your Family Report, depending on whether your case is in the Family Court of Australia or the Federal Circuit Court of Australia.
+There are also a couple of avenues you can use to make an official complaint about your Family Report, depending on whether your case is in the Federal Circuit or Family Court of Australia